Bob Sheppard: Awards

 Sheppard was elected to the St. John's University Sports Hall of Fame, the Long Island Sports Hall of Fame, and the New York Sports Hall of Fame.
 He was awarded honorary doctorates from St. John's University (Pedagogy) and Fordham University (Rhetoric), and in 2007, received St. John's' Medal of Honor, the highest award that the university can confer on a graduate.

 St. John's University annually awards the Sheppard Trophy, one of its highest awards, to the most outstanding student-athlete.
 The National Association of Sports Public Address Announcers presents the Bob Sheppard P.A.
 Announcer of the Year Award annually.

 In 1998, Sheppard was presented with the prestigious William J. Slocum "Long and Meritorious Service" Award by the Baseball Writers' Association of America, and the "Pride of the Yankees" award by the Yankees organization.

 In 2010, Sheppard was one of only two people ever awarded both a World Series ring and a Super Bowl ring.
-The other was Bill King, the long-time radio play-by-play voice of the Oakland Raiders and Oakland Athletics, and another man famously secretive about his age.
+The other was Bill King, the long-time radio play-by-play voice of the Oakland Raiders and Oakland Athletics.